ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 - The variable's reference cannot change, but the contents of objects or arrays assigned to a const variable can be modified.

+#### Why Use const?

+Use const when you know the value of a variable will never change.
+It makes your code more predictable and easier to debug.

 ---

 ## Comparison of var, let, and const